Basis-Theory/docs/source/includes/api-reference/_tenants.md

 # Tenants

-Tenants provide a way to logically group your applications and tokens.
-Common use cases for tenants may be per environment such as development, QA, and production or to isolate business domains from each other.
-Tenant data is isolated from each other unless explicitely shared.
+Tenants provide a way to logically group your Applications and tokens.
+Common use cases for Tenants may be per environment such as development, QA, and production or to isolate business domains from each other.
+Tenant data is isolated from each other unless explicitly shared.

 ## Tenant Object

 Attribute | Type | Description
 --------- | ---- | -----------
-`id` | *uuid* | Unique identifier of the tenant `owner_id` | *uuid* | The user ID which owns the tenant `name` | *string* | The name of the tenant `created_at` | *date* | Created date of the application in ISO 8601 format `modified_at` | *date* | Last modified date of the application in ISO 8601 format
+`id` | *uuid* | Unique identifier of the Tenants `owner_id` | *uuid* | The user ID which owns the Tenants `name` | *string* | The name of the Tenants `created_at` | *date* | Created date of the Tenant in ISO 8601 format `modified_at` | *date* | Last modified date of the Tenant in ISO 8601 format

 ## Get a Tenant